HemalK1412/GameProgramming/Journal.md

 Teleport setup was affecting the entire map and making it spiral out of control Thsi is related to issue of colliders not working unless they are convex or have rigidbody attached with them.
 To solve attach rigidbody and freeze position and rotation.

-The character wont teleport move unil physics.SyncTransfroms();
+The character wont teleport move until physics.SyncTransfroms();

 Update Ui using different Methods

 Event System and direct update

+I know that I have done most of my Component fetching in the Start method which is to be done in the Awake method but it does not make that much of a difference.